mehulagg/gitlab_test/doc/ci/variables/README.md

 when `except` is being used, a job is not going to be created.

 This follows usual rules for [`only` / `except` policies](../yaml/README.md#onlyexcept-advanced).

+The [rules documentation](../yaml/README.html#rules) has examples that use variables.

 ### Supported syntax